vsank25/Veerababu/README.md

 ## 👨‍💻 About Me

-I am a detail-oriented and proactive SOC Analyst with over 4 years of experience monitoring, detecting, and responding to cybersecurity threats across cloud and on-premises environments.
+I am a detail-oriented and proactive Information Security Analyst  with over 4 years of experience monitoring, detecting, and responding to cybersecurity threats across cloud and on-premises environments.
 My expertise lies in analyzing security events with SIEM tools, developing detection rules, reducing false positives, and collaborating with cross-functional teams to enhance security posture and streamline incident response.

 ---